adomaitisc/adomaitisc/README.md

-### Hey, I am Cauã,
+# Hello There

+My name is Cauã Adomaitis.

-I am from São Paulo, Brazil, studying Computer Science in Boston, at Wentworth Institute of Technology.
-Currently I am starting my sophomore year and decided that it is time for a Internship/Junior Role in a company.
+I am from Brazil but I am currently studying Computer Science in Boston, at Wentworth Institute of Technology.

-Although not having any previous work experience, I have been developing simple apps in Python, JavaScript, and Java for 3-4 years.

-I have so many projects I would like to develop and the first one in line is a big full-stack project, using JavaScript with React JS, Express, and MongoDB.

-- ⚙️ Developing comfortably in Java, JavaScript, React, HTML, CSS.
-- 🔭 Currently researching before start a full-stack project.
-- 📫 How to reach me: adomaitisc@wit.edu.
+I have been developing for 3-4 years and now I am starting my web dev portfolio, with some really nice creations.

+I am always working on a project, but hit me up if you are interested in a collab or a custom project.
+Still unemployed, lol.

+### Current tech stack:
+ - Typescript
+ - ReactJS / NextJS
+ - TailwindCSS
+ - Prisma & tRPC